artilleryio/artillery/CONTRIBUTING.md

 ## Guide for Contributions

-* Pull requests should have tests
+* Pull requests should have tests.
+(We aim for 100% test coverage, which isn't always possible, but test coverage of less than 80% should be considered a bug.)
-* Ideally, pull requests should reference an Issue
+* Ideally, pull requests should reference an Issue.

+  Before you write more than a few lines of code, please make sure that:

+  * If it's a new feature proposal - that it has been discussed and accepted
+  * Let others know that you are working on the issue (e.g. by self-assigning the issue)

 * New code should follow the style guidelines
   These are checked automatically when new code is committed.
 You can also run the checks at any time yourself with: